olcayertasmis/Prototype_SeatAway/README.md

 - **Data-Driven Color Architecture:** Currently, seat and passenger colors are mapped via an `Enum` and a `switch-case` material assignment for rapid prototyping.
 I would refactor this into a `ColorData` ScriptableObject system.
 This would allow Game Designers to create new colors, assign materials, and balance passenger distribution purely through the Inspector, completely decoupling visual assets from the C# logic.
 - **Advanced Level Editor Tooling:**
 - *State Management:* Integrating Unity's `Undo.RecordObject` and dirty flags to support standard Undo/Redo/Discard operations during level design.
 - *Visual Clarity:* Implementing custom Editor Gizmos to visually combine and distinguish multi-cell seats (e.g., drawing a distinct bounding box for a 2x1 seat vs. two adjacent 1x1 seats) to improve the designer's UX.
 - **Dynamic Camera Framing:** Developing a camera controller system that automatically calculates the orthographic size and position based on the `GridManager`'s bounding box.
 This would ensure that levels of any size (e.g., 4x4 vs 8x12) are perfectly centered and framed across all device aspect ratios.
 - **Progression & Save System:** Implementing a lightweight local persistence layer (using JSON or PlayerPrefs) to track level progression, unlocked stages, and session data.
+- **Dynamic Environments & Theming:** Expanding the `LevelData` ScriptableObject to support specific environment themes (biomes).
+This would allow the grid visuals, background colors, and ambient to dynamically change based on the current level, providing visual variety as the player progresses.

 ## ⚙️ Requirements
 - **Unity Version:** 6000.3.10f1 LTS